rmfleet/e24/README.md

 The WebGPU pipeline is designed to render voxel cubes using a textured triangle mesh with indexed drawing.
 Each voxel undergoes counter-clockwise (ccw) back-face culling for efficient rendering.

 Voxel types are organized into separate Render classes, each corresponding to a specific texture.
-Each Render class is paired with an InstanceManager.
-The InstanceManager is responsible for maintaining the positions of the voxels to be rendered.
+Each Render class is paired with an InstanceManager, which is responsible for maintaining the positions of the voxels to be rendered.

 Voxels can be dynamically added to or removed from the InstanceManager.
 After all voxel additions and removals are performed, the InstanceManager commits these changes to GPU memory, ensuring efficient data transfer and minimal overhead.
 This is achieved using a staging buffer that allows for efficient and asynchronous updates.

+To further optimize the rendering process, each Render class uses an IndirectBufferManager to manage an indirect buffer.
+This indirect buffer stores draw parameters (such as the number of indices and instances) and allows the GPU to fetch these parameters directly from the buffer during the rendering pass.
+This approach eliminates the need to pass draw parameters explicitly each frame, reducing CPU-GPU synchronization overhead.

+When the instance count changes (due to voxels being added or removed), the InstanceManager triggers an update to the indirect buffer via a callback to the Render class.
+The IndirectBufferManager then updates the indirect buffer with the new instance count, ensuring that the rendering process remains efficient.

-Once the instance data is committed, the Render class handles the rendering of these instances.
+Once the instance data is committed and the indirect buffer is updated, the Render class handles the rendering of these instances.
 Each Render class manages its own GPU buffers for vertex coordinates, colors, texture coordinates, and indices.
-The rendering process utilizes these buffers along with the instance data managed by the InstanceManager to draw the voxel cubes with the correct textures and positions.
+During the render pass, these buffers, along with the instance data managed by the InstanceManager, are used to draw the voxel cubes with the correct textures and positions.

+The rendering process is thus streamlined by the use of indirect drawing, which leverages the indirect buffer managed by the IndirectBufferManager, ensuring that the pipeline remains efficient even as the number of instances changes dynamically.

 ## Future
-- Use drawIndexedIndirect to reduce CPU-GPU sync overhead in render pipeline.
 - Create a bounding spacial data structure to perform mass culling of voxels.
 - Implement frustum culling of the spacial structures to remove large volumes of voxels.
 - Implement occlusion culling of spacial volumes when other volumes completely occlude them.